da-x/fancydiff/README.md

 ## Fancydiff

-Fancydiff is a a diff coloring wrapper for Git that supports both intra-line diffs, and source code syntax highlighting.
+Fancydiff is a diff coloring wrapper for Git that supports both intra-line diffs, and source code syntax highlighting.

 <img src="doc/fancydiff-example.png">